-The second measure of output size is likely to be too weak.
-Indeed, consider the reduction, as presented in [21], of an instance of 3SUM (namely, the problem of determining whether there exist $a \in A$ , $b \in B$ , $c \in C$ satisfying a + b + c = 0 for three given sets A, B, C of real numbers) to an instance of the problem of determining whether the union of a given set of triangles fully covers the unit square.
+to an instance of the problem of determining whether the union of a given set of triangles fully covers the unit square.
 We can further reduce this latter problem to our problem, as follows.
-Let A denote an algorithm that efficiently computes the union of n triangles in the plane in terms of the second measure, and let $T_A(n,\xi)$ denote its running time, expressed as a function of n and of the "output size" $\xi$ .
-We assume that $T_A(n,\xi) = o(n^2)$ when $\xi = o(n)$ .
-In order to determine efficiently whether the given triangles fully cover the unit square, we consider only the portions of the triangles that are contained in the unit square and retriangulate them if necessary.
+Let A denote an algorithm that efficiently computes the union of n triangles in the plane, in terms of the second measure, and let $T_A(n,\xi)$ denote its running time, expressed as a function of n and of the "output size" ξ .
+We assume that $T_A(n,\xi) = o(n^2)$ when $\xi = o(n)$.
+In order to determine efficiently whether the given triangles fully cover the unit square, we consider only the portions of the triangles that are contained in the unit square, and retriangulate them, if necessary.
 In addition, we add four thin and narrow triangles that cover the boundary of the unit square.
 We now run A on the newly constructed instance.
 Clearly, there are no holes in the union of the newly created triangles if and only if the original union contains the unit square.
 In this case, the boundary of the new union consists of only four triangles, and thus A will terminate in a predictable subquadratic time.
 We thus run A. If it terminates within the anticipated (subquadratic) time, we can determine, at no extra cost, whether the union covers the unit square.
-Otherwise, we stop A and correctly report that the union of the original triangles does not cover the unit square.
-Hence an efficient output-sensitive solution, under the second measure, would have yielded a subquadratic solution to 3SUM and is thus unlikely to exist.
+Otherwise, we stop A, and correctly report that the union of the original triangles does not cover the unit square.
+Hence an efficient output-sensitive solution, under the second measure, would have yielded a subquadratic solution to 3SUM, and is thus unlikely to exist.